 PhD, Physics, Chinese Academy of Sciences, China

-Neuroengineering, deep learning, cognitive and computational neuroscience, neural data analysis and computational modeling, biomedical signal processing
+Machine learning, cognitive and computational neuroscience, neural data science, biomedical natural language processing